Why Carrier Thermostat Blinking Cool ON? – Troubleshooting Guide

 Should I Have My Thermostat on Heat or Cool?

+This one is pretty straight-forward.
 If your house is too warm, then use the ‘cool’ setting.
-If it has become a bit chilly, then turn the system to ‘heat’.
+If it has become a bit chilly, then turn the system to ‘heat’ to bring it back up to your comfort level.

-By the way, your HVAC system can work even when both of these settings are off.
+By the way, with most modern thermostats, your HVAC system can work even when all of these settings are off.
 You can choose to turn the fan to ‘on’ to circulate the air around the house more efficiently and to freshen up stale spaces, for example.

 Read: Benefits Of A Programmable Thermostat